-• Ensure that the inverter is not exposed to direct solar irradiation.
-Event number Message, cause and corrective measures 8101 to 8104 A QUALIFIED PERSON Communication disturbed The cause must be determined by the Service.
-Corrective measures: Contact the Service (see Section 15 "Contact", page 96).
-9002 SMA Grid Guard code invalid The SMA Grid Guard code entered is incorrect.
+Event number Message, cause and corrective measures

+8101 to 8104 ▲ QUALIFIED PERSON

+Communication disturbed

+The cause must be determined by the Service.

+Corrective measures:

+Contact the Service (see Section 15 "Contact", page 96).

+9002 A QUALIFIED PERSON

+SMA Grid Guard code invalid

+The SMA Grid Guard code entered is incorrect.
 The operating parameters are still protected and cannot be changed.

+Corrective measures:

-Corrective measures: Enter the correct SMA Grid Guard code.
-9003 Grid parameter locked Changes to the grid parameters are now blocked.
+Enter the correct SMA Grid Guard code.

+9003 Grid parameter locked

+Changes to the grid parameters are now blocked.
 In order to be able to make changes to the grid parameters, from now on you must log in using the SMA Grid Guard code.

-9005 A QUALIFIED PERSON Changing of grid parameters not possible > Ensure DC supply This error can have the following causes: The parameters to be changed are protected. • The DC voltage at the DC input is not sufficient to run the main CPU.
-Corrective measures: Enter the SMA Grid Guard code. • Ensure that at least the DC start voltage is available (green LED is flashing, pulsing or glowing).
-9007 A QUALIFIED PERSON Abort self-test The self-test (Italy only) was terminated.
-Corrective measures: • Ensure that the AC connection is correct. • Restart the self-test.
-10108 Time adjusted / old time 10109 Time adjusted / new time
+9005 ▲ QUALIFIED PERSON

+Changing of grid parameters not possible > Ensure DC supply

+This error can have the following causes:

+The parameters to be changed are protected.

+The DC voltage at the DC input is not sufficient to run the main CPU.

+Corrective measures:

+Enter the SMA Grid Guard code.

+Ensure that at least the DC start voltage is available (green LED is flashing, pulsing or glowing).

+9007 ▲ QUALIFIED PERSON

+Abort self-test

+The self-test (Italy only) was terminated.

+Corrective measures:

+Ensure that the AC connection is correct.

+Restart the self-test.

+10108 Time adjusted / old time

+10109 Time adjusted / new time

+Event number Message, cause and corrective measures

+10110 ▲ QUALIFIED PERSON

+Time synchronization failed: [tn0]

+No time information could be called up from the set NTP server.

+Corrective measures:

-Event number Message, cause and corrective measures 10110 A QUALIFIED PERSON Time synchronization failed: [tn0] No time information could be called up from the set NTP server.
-Corrective measures: • Ensure that the NTP server was configured correctly. • Ensure that the inverter is integrated into a local network with Internet connection.
-10118 Parameter upload complete The configuration file was loaded successfully.
-10248 A QUALIFIED PERSON [Interface]: network busy The network is busy.
+Ensure that the NTP server was configured correctly.

+Ensure that the inverter is integrated into a local network with Internet connection.

+10118 Parameter upload complete

+The configuration file was loaded successfully.

+10248 ▲ QUALIFIED PERSON

+[Interface]: network busy

+The network is busy.
 Data exchange between the devices is not at an optimum and is greatly delayed.

+Corrective measures:

-Corrective measures: Increase the query intervals.
+Increase the query intervals.

 If necessary, reduce the number of devices in the network.

-10249 A QUALIFIED PERSON [Interface]: network overloaded The network is overloaded.
-There is no data exchange between the devices.
-Corrective measures: Reduce the number of devices in the network.
+10249 ▲ QUALIFIED PERSON

+[Interface]: network overloaded

+The network is overloaded.
+There is no data exchange between t

+Corrective measures:

+Reduce the number of devices in the network.

 If necessary, increase the data query intervals.

+10250 A QUALIFIED PERSON

+10250

+10250

+10250 ▲ QUALIFIED PERSON

+10250 A QUALIFIED PERSON [Interface]: package error rate [ok / high] The package error rate has changed.
+If the package error rate is high, the network is overloaded or the connection to the network switch or DHCP server (router) is disturbed.
+Corrective measures if the package error rate is high:

+10250 A QUALIFIED PERSON [Interface]: package error rate [ok / high] The package error rate has changed.
+If the package error rate is high, the network is overloaded or the connection to the network switch or DHCP server (router) is disturbed.

 10250 [Interface]: package error rate [ok / high] The package error rate has changed.
-If the package error rate is high, the net- work is overloaded or the connection to the network switch or DHCP server (router) is disturbed. work is overloaded or the connection to the network switch or DHCP server work is overloaded or the connection to the network switch or DHCP server (router) is disturbed.
+If the package error rate is high, the network is overloaded or the connection to the network switch or DHCP server (router) is disturbed.
 Corrective measures if the package error rate is high: Ensure that with an Ethernet connection, the network cable and the network connector are not damaged and that the network connectors